CSCI-4830-002-2014/challenge-week-4/README.md

 # How many points have you earned?

-0/100
+92/100

 (Make your own calculation and replace the number 0 with the points you think you've earned.)

 # How many hours have you spent on this?

-fill-in-your-answer
+Appx 7.5

 # What is the most difficult part about this week's challenge?

-I was unable to post an issue using Restler, even though my syntax and formatting seem to have the correct syntax.
+I was unable to post an issue using Restler and would like to take a closer look at passing in permissions via some suggestions on issues.

+Also, Refine got incredibly slow when working on the challenges, taking up to 99% of the CPU.
+I’m not quite sure why this didn’t happen with the tutorial data as well.

 # Show and tell